zhmcclient/python-zhmcclient/docs/intro.rst

 Python packages that are needed for using the 'zhmcclient.testutils' sub-package which provides support for end2end testing against a real HMC, and is also used in the example scripts.
-See :ref:`zhmcclient.testutils module` for details.
+See :mod:`zhmcclient.testutils` module for details.

 That extra is installed with: